darktable-org/dtdocs/content/lua/building-ui-elements.md

 Our previous example was a bit limited.
 In particular the use of a preference for the export path wasn't very nice.
 We can do better than that by adding elements to the user interface in the export dialog.

 UI elements are created via the `darktable_new_widget` function.
 This function takes a type of widget as a parameter and returns a new object corresponding to that widget.
 You can then set various fields in that widget to set its parameters.
 You will then use that object as a parameter to various functions that will add it to the darktable UI.
-The following simple example adds a lib in the lighttable view with a simple label
+The following simple example adds a lib in the lighttable view with a simple label:

 ```
 local my_label = darktable.new_widget("label")